Kim420-create/Kim420-create/README.md

 - 📫 How to reach me: kim@kimdev.net
-- ⚡ Other fact: I love Art so if you wanna share with me your tricks contact me
+- ⚡ Other fact: I love Art (all type) so if you want to share with me your favorites

 🌸 :sunny: 🌸